Deka-KEAN/ems/README.md

 - npm install
 - npm run dev

-This is run the application.
+This will run the frontend application.

 # Backend

 Inside backend directory
 - npm install
 - node index.js

-This is run the backend server
+This will run the backend server

 ## APIs :
 - POST - /manage/api/signup - Checks if user already exists if not then add a new in database and returns a jwt authentication token